FAQ

 How can I find out where you'll be?

-Can you send me swag (free stuff like bookmarks, signed books, etc.) for my blog contest?
+Can you send me swag (free stuff like bookmarks, signed books, etc.)?

 When is the movie going to get made?